 In the parallel reporting period and beyond, an entity should also look into the changes in the terms and conditions of a contract that result in a change in the scope of or the consideration for a lease.
 Also, they should look into the effect of changes in the renewal, termination, and purchase decisions, and in the estimate of guaranteed residual value (GRV) payout, during the parallel reporting period and beyond.
 Will a spreadsheet suffice to do these ongoing assessments of lease terms and the accounting for lease modifications?

 Ultimately, a business looking at a spreadsheet solution is missing out on several opportunities.

-- Unification: Lease contracts are dispersed across business units and geographic location adding significant work to assemble leasing data.
+- Unification: Lease contracts are dispersed across business units and geographic locations adding significant work to assemble leasing data.

 - Cost Savings: Lack of lease event notifications and casualty tracking means businesses will still be paying significant sums of money for penalties and lost assets.

 - Simplified Reporting: Reporting requirements will increase administrative burdens and introduce more opportunities for error.

 - Transparency: Auditing transparency will be extremely difficult if not impossible for many businesses.

 - Lease Management: Managing leases will continue to be a largely manual process and will contribute to suboptimal lease decisions in addition to the manual workload.

 - Collaboration: Individuals responsible for aspects of leasing will need to use other solutions and manual processes in order to coordinate lease accounting and management.